LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 Recently, RL is one of  an important tool to fine tuning pretrained models to make them practical.
 As transformers scale to LMs, their raw outputs (optimized primarily for next-token prediction) often diverge from expected traits, so they need a secondary training phase to be specialized to certain domains.
 Normally, this phase involves supervised fine-tuning (SFT), reward modeling (RM), and RL.
 After initial SFT injects curated human-labeled data to the base transformers, a reward model is built, either based on external rules or human preference.
 While it only serves as a partial approximation of the ultimate evaluation, the reward model plays a crucial role in guiding optimization and is thus crucial for the training.

-So, <span class="text-danger"><strong>how do we reward the task completion in human languages?</strong></span>
+<span class="text-danger"><strong>How do we reward the task completion in human languages?</strong></span>

 {{< image src="/imgs/blog/reward_modeling_llm/RLHF.png" alt="RLHF" class="w-60" >}}

 ## RLHF: "Good" from Humans

+<span class="text-danger"><strong>How to make reward models as generalizable and trainable proxies for human preference?</strong></span>

 ### Anti-Symmetric RM

-Reward models can be trainable proxies for human preference.
-This kinds of reward models are usually built based on Bradley–Terry (BT) model and can generalize preference signals to unseen inputs, scaling alignment by reducing reliance on slow and costly human annotations.
+Bradley-Terry (BT) model are usually used to build reward models and can generalize preference signals to unseen inputs, scaling alignment by reducing reliance on slow and costly human annotations.

 <div class="definition">
 <strong>Definition 1:</strong> The original BT model posits that, given a pair of options $i$ and $j$ drawn from some population, the probability of selecting $i$ is,
 {{< katex display=true >}}
 \Pr(i \succ j) = \frac{u_i}{u_i + u_j}
 =\frac{\exp(r(i))}{\exp(r(i)) + \exp(r(j))}\, ,\label{eq:bt}